-New examination and treatment methods (NUBs) comprise of novel and innovative medicines, medical products and procedures which can be applied by the hospital, i.e. inpatient procedures, before they can be settled via flat rates or additional charges (KHEntgG).
+New examination and treatment methods (NUB) are new and innovative drugs, medical devices and procedures that can be used by the hospital, i.e. inpatiently on the patient, before they are billable via DRG or additional fees.

-In order to integrate new examination and treatment methods into the G-DRG system, the NUB application procedure was introduced for the first time in 2005.
-For this purpose, NUB applications can be submitted to the German Institute for the Hospital Remuneration System (InEK) within a certain period of time.
+In order to be able to integrate new examination and treatment methods into the G-DRG system, the NUB request procedure was introduced for the first time in 2005.
+For this purpose, NUB requests (InEK) can be submitted within a certain period of time.

 NUB for medical devices

-A prerequisite for a NUB application is the completed approval procedure (CE) for medical products.
-With the CE marking for medical devices, it is possible for the inpatient sector to use these products.
-In this case the “permission with reservation of prohibition” always applies.
-This means that the use of the product is possible at the discretion of the medical staff, as long as the joint Federal Committee (G-BA) has not explicitly prohibited its use.
-The creation and approval of a new medical device is associated with many costs, which should now be reintroduced as far as possible via a lively sale.
+The prerequisite for the NUB request procedure is the completed approval procedure (CE) for medical devices.
+Once the CE marking for medical devices has been obtained, it is possible for the inpatient sector to use these products.
+In principle, the “permission with prohibition reservation” applies here.
+This means that the use of the product is possible at the discretion of the medical staff as long as the Joint Federal Committee (G-BA) has not explicitly excluded it from care.

 NUB for medicines

-In the case of medicinal products, imminent authorization (EMA – typically within half a year after application), as well as having significant additional costs not shown in the G-DRG system, are essential criteria for an application.
-In this case as well, there must be a verifiable additional use or additional benefit for the patients.
-If the mode of action does not differ from the existing therapeutic possibilities, it is a so-called me-too innovation, which leads to rejection of the NUB application procedure.
+In the case of medicinal products, imminent approval (EMA – ideally within half a year after 31.10.), as well as significant additional costs that are not reflected in the G-DRG system, are essential criteria for an application.
+Here, too, there must be a verifiable additional benefit for patients, which is described in the course of the AMNOG process.

 What is a NUB application?